General Questions

 Can I perform SEO migration from PrestaShop to Magento 2?

-Yes, you can migrate SEO URLs from PrestaShop to Magento 2 by picking “Migrate categories and products SEO URLs” additional option.
+Yes, you can migrate SEO URLs from PrestaShop to Magento 2 by selecting the "Migrate categories and products SEO URLs" additional migration option during your migration setup.
+This option ensures that your product and category URLs are transferred to your new Magento 2 store.

-However, before performing the migration, you need to make sure Friendly URL option is activated on your PrestaShop store.
-To do so, log in PrestaShop admin panel, go to Preferences - > SEO & URLs.
-Here, ensure “Yes” box is checked.
-Then, you can proceed with the migration.
+However, before performing the migration, you need to make sure the Friendly URL option is activated on your PrestaShop store.
+To do so, log in to your PrestaShop admin panel, go to Preferences -> SEO & URLs.
+Here, ensure the “Yes” box is checked.
+Then, you can proceed with the data migration.

 http://prestashop-store.com/tshirts/1-faded-short-sleeve-t-shirt.htm

-After migrating to Magento 2 (with the “Migrate SEO URLs” option picked), the structure of “Faded Short Sleeve T-Shirt” product URL will look like exactly the same:
+After migrating to Magento 2 (with the “Migrate SEO URLs” option selected), the structure of the “Faded Short Sleeve T-Shirt” product URL will look exactly the same:

 http://magento-store.com/tshirts/1-faded-short-sleeve-t-shirt.html